4 killed, 8 injured in downtown Louisville shooting; suspected gunman dead

 At least four people were killed in a shooting at a bank in downtown Louisville and at least eight others were hospitalized, police said.
 The suspected gunman was also dead, police said.

 Louisville Metro Police Deputy Chief Paul Humphrey told reporters it appeared the gunman used to work at the bank.
-It wasn't immediately clear if the gunman was killed by responding officers or died of a self-inflicted gunshot wound, Humphrey said.
+It wasn't immediately clear if the gunman was killed by responding officers firing at the gunman or if the shooter died of a self-inflicted gunshot wound, Humphrey said.

-At least two of the wounded people are police officers, Humphrey said.
-He said two of the injured were in critical condition, including one officer.
+At least two police officers were shot while exchanging gunfire with the gunman, Humphrey said.
+One of the officers was in critical condition and undergoing surgery, and another person was also in critical condition.

-"There is no active danger known to the public at this time," Humphrey said.
+"There is no active threat," Humphrey said.
+"We believe this is a lone gunman."

+Humphrey said officers responded to the shooting within three minutes of being dispatched and credited the quick response with saving lives.

+"This is a tragic event, but it was the heroic response of officers that made sure that no more people were more seriously injured than what happened," Humphrey said.

 Police earlier said they were responding to an "active aggressor" and the FBI said its agents were also responding to the shooting.